Leiðarvísir og borgarskipan

-Leiðarvísir og borgarskipan (Note: /is/.) ("A Guide and List of Cities") is an itinerary written c.
+Leiðarvísir og borgarskipan (Note: /non/, /is/.) ("A Guide and List of Cities") is an itinerary written c.
 1157 by Níkulás Bergsson (a.k.a.
 Nikolaos), the abbot of the monastery of Þverá in Eyjafjörður, Northern Iceland.

 It is a guidebook for pilgrims about the routes from Northern Europe to Rome and Jerusalem.
 It contains two descriptions of lands around Norway that the Abbot seems to have acquired for his book from independent sources.

+Manuscript

+The Leiðarvísir is found in a manuscript known as AM 194 8vo, copied in 1387 by two scribes.
+The greater part by far was copied by Óláfr Ormsson, a priest from Snæfellsnes, while only a few pages are the work of Brynjólfr Steinráðarson.
+Although AM 194 8vo contains an eclectic mix of texts, it was compiled with a view towards making a coherent whole.

 Itinerary

-In the following list there are the towns in the different itineraries described in Leiðarvísir:
+The following is a list of the towns in the different itineraries described in Leiðarvísir: